DirectMessagingTechnologies/docs-web/docs/apps/googext_overview.md

 - `refreshData` (optional) - The default value is `false` and does not need to be changed or input.
 Only change the value to `true` if you want to force a recalcuation on the channel.
 However, please see the warning below.

-:::warn
+:::warning
-We recommend to keep the `refreshData` value default as **false**, otherwise this will increase your usage consumption of the DMT platform and could lead to getting throttled or billed additionally.
+We recommend keeping the `refreshData` value default as **false**, otherwise this will increase your usage consumption of the DMT platform and could lead to getting throttled or billed additionally.
 :::

 #### DMTChannelFinder()